Severe Aplastic Anemia and Other Marrow Failure Syndromes

 Outcomes

-Referral Timing Guidelines
+HCT Consultation Timing Guidelines

-These guidelines highlight disease categories that include patients at risk for disease progression and who should be referred for a consultation for transplantation.
-[11]
+Our guidelines highlight disease categories that include patients at risk for disease progression and who should be referred for a consultation for transplantation.[6]

 Transplant Consultation Guidelines: Severe Aplastic Anemia and Other Marrow Failure Syndromes

-(including Fanconi anemia, Diamond-Blackfan anemia, Shwachman-Diamond syndrome and others)
+Including Fanconi anemia, Diamond-Blackfan anemia, Shwachman-Diamond syndrome, and others

 - At diagnosis

-View complete Referral Timing Guidelines
+View complete HCT Consultation Timing Guidelines

 References